Cracker Barrel’s Buttermilk Biscuits

 Copycat Cracker Barrel Buttermilk Biscuits opened on a plate and in a basket.

-• Pre-made Biscuit/Pancake Mix: We LOVE the heck out of Bisquick, however, you can use another brand if you prefer.
+• Pre-made Biscuit/Pancake Mix: We love to use Bisquick baking mix for this.
+In any event, you can use another brand if you prefer.

 • Buttermilk: Do not leave this ingredient out!
-The buttermilk gives the biscuits a rich and full flavor.
+This is what gives the biscuits a rich and full flavor.

 • Sugar: This ingredient adds a bit of sweetness to the biscuits.
-Don’t skip it!
+Do not skip it!

-• Butter: We use unsalted due to baking purposes.
-You will need this for not only the actual mixing, but also to coat the biscuits after baking.
+• Butter: Due to baking purposes, we use unsalted butter.
+You will need this for the mixing process and to coat the biscuits after baking.

 • Flour: We use all purpose.
-Always make sure you have a bit more on hand for dusting and sticky purposes.
+Always make sure you have a bit more on hand for dusting the surfaces and your hands.
+It helps make surfaces non-sticky.

 A basket filled with buttermilk biscuits.

-Nope.
-You can use whatever pre-made pancake/baking recipe you have.
-Pioneer and Jiffy are good brands.
-You can also use a homemade one if you wish.
+You can use whatever pre-made pancake/baking recipe or mix you have.
+Pioneer and Jiffy are great brands.
+In addition, you can also use a homemade mix.

-You can make your own buttermilk substitution by combining 1 cup of milk with 1 tablespoon of white distilled vinegar.
-Let it sit for around 10 minutes before adding to the recipe.
+You can make your own buttermilk substitute by combining 1 cup of milk with 1 tablespoon of white distilled vinegar.
+Before adding to the recipe, let it sit for 10 minutes.
+It should have a clumping consistency the more it sits.

-My dough came out sticky and it was difficult to work with.
+The dough came out sticky and difficult to work with.
 Is this normal?

 Yes!
 I recommend having extra flour on hand to coat your hands and rolling pin to chase away the stickiness.